 Man City took advantage and replaced Liverpool at the top of the table following a 4-0 win over Aston Villa at a rain-soaked Etihad Stadium.
 A comfortable home win over West Ham on the final day ensued to clinch the title for Pellegrini's men, who had also won the League Cup in March.

 Away from the title race, Everton, under new manager Martinez, launched an assault on the top four before being edged out by Arsenal.
 Arsene Wenger's side went on to end their 10-year wait for a trophy by winning the FA Cup.

-Tottenham Hotspur joined the Toffees in the UEFA Europa League after holding off Manchester United, who finished outside the top three for the first time in Premier League history.
-A youthful Southampton side, who mounted an early challenge for the European places, were the best of the rest after securing a club record points haul in eighth.
+Tottenham Hotspur joined the Toffees in the UEFA Europa League after holding off Man Utd, who finished outside the top three for the first time in Premier League history.
+A youthful Southampton side, who mounted an early challenge for the European places, were the best of the rest after securing a then club record points haul in eighth.

 At the bottom, Sunderland became only the second side to recover from being at the foot of the table at Christmas and going on to avoid relegation.
-A shock victory over Manchester United, under the guidance of club legend Ryan Giggs after Moyes' departure, as well as the historic victory at Stamford Bridge summed up the fighting qualities instilled by head coach Gus Poyet.
+A shock victory over Man Utd, under the guidance of club legend Ryan Giggs after Moyes' departure, as well as the historic victory at Stamford Bridge summed up the fighting qualities instilled by head coach Gus Poyet.